-The decade or so that began in 1920 was of course a turbulent one world-wide, and Japan's increased involvement in the global economy had exposed it to fallout from booms and busts in the United States and Europe.
+The decade or so that began in 1920 was of course a turbulent one worldwide, and Japan's increased involvement in the global economy had exposed it to fallout from booms and busts in the United States and Europe.
 Also, the leaders of Japan espoused a brand of laissez-faire philosophy that would be considered extreme today even in the United States.
-The economic and financial downturns of this period were exacerbated by untimely resumption of Japan's gold-standard obligations, and perhaps by an excessively strict interpretation of those obligations when they were in effect - in contrast with other gold-standard countries, including the United States, which availed themselves of considerable discretion in conducting monetary policy.
-While the gold standard was a constraint, it was not an absolute one, and these decisions were influenced by the explicit belief that recessions so induced would help to improve the "quality" of Japanese industry by eliminating inefficient players - most particularly the agricultural establishments and small firms and financial institutions that were considered to be not modern and not competitive.
-40 In finance, the consequences were dramatically reflected in the falling numbers of banks, which went from over 2000 in 1921 to less than 1000 by 1929, and to half that again by the mid 1930s.
-The chart below is illustrative of the turmoil and its impact on postal savings:
+The economic and financial downturns of this period were exacerbated by untimely resumption of Japan's gold-standard obligations, and perhaps by an excessively strict interpretation of those obligations when they were in effect-in contrast with other gold-standard countries, including the United States, which availed themselves of considerable discretion in conducting monetary policy.
+While the gold standard was a constraint, it was not an absolute one, and these decisions were influenced by the explicit belief that recessions so induced would help to improve the "quality" of Japanese industry by eliminating inefficient players-most particularly the agricultural establishments and small firms and financial institutions that were considered to be outdated and uncompetitive.
+36 In finance, the consequences were dramatically reflected in the falling numbers of banks, which went from over 2,000 in 1921, to less than 1,000 by 1929, and to half that again by the mid 1930s.
+Figure 9 is illustrative of the turmoil and its impact on postal savings.